-- Select and read books independently for challenge, interest and enjoyment. - Know how to make inferences and refer to evidence from text to support ideas and arguments. - Build skills in analysis of unseen material and the creation of quotation banks. - Plan, draft, edit and proofread writing. - Know the purpose, audience for, and context of their writing and draw on this knowledge to support comprehension. - Recognise a range of prose and poetic conventions and understand how these have been used. - Understand the importance of setting, plot and characterisation, and the effects of these. - Understand how the work of dramatists is communicated effectively through performance and how alternative staging allows for different interpretations of a play. - Develop knowledge and understanding of figurative language, vocabulary choice, grammar and text structure.

-- Draw on new vocabulary and grammatical constructions from reading, and use these consciously in writing and speech to achieve particular effects. - Draw on knowledge of literary and rhetorical devices from reading and listening to enhance the impact of personal writing. - Use Standard English confidently in writing, including during responses linked to practice for IGCSE • questions. - Debate themes and concepts encountered throughout the course, in order to compare and contrast texts (both fiction and non-fiction). - Present to peers and adults, justifying opinions using literary evidence.
+- Select and read books independently for challenge, interest and enjoyment. - Know how to make inferences and refer to evidence from text to support ideas and arguments. - Build skills in analysis of unseen material. - Plan, draft, edit and proofread writing. - Know the purpose, audience for, and context of their writing and draw on this knowledge to support comprehension. - Recognise a range of prose and poetic conventions and understand how these have been used. - Understand the importance of setting, plot and characterisation, and the effects of these. - Understand how the work of dramatists is communicated effectively through performance and how alternative staging allows for different interpretations of a play. - Develop knowledge and understanding of figurative language, vocabulary choice, grammar and text structure. - Draw on new vocabulary and grammatical constructions from reading, and use these consciously in writing and speech to achieve particular effects. - Draw on knowledge of literary and rhetorical devices from reading and listening to enhance the impact of personal writing. - Use Standard English confidently in writing, including during responses linked to practice for IGCSE questions. - Debate themes and concepts encountered throughout the course, in order to compare and contrast texts (both fiction and non-fiction). - Present to peers and adults, justifying opinions using literary evidence. - Develop an appreciation for the importance of theme and deeper ideas behind a text. - Have a secure understanding of six key threshold concepts that underpin an excellent grasp of the subject of English: metaphor, argument, pattern, story, grammar and context.